sf-wdi-40/schedule/homework.md

 ## Friday, August 25
-1. The [Spotify Lab](https://github.com/SF-WDI-LABS/spotify-search-lab)!
+1. Finish and submit the [Spotify Lab](https://github.com/SF-WDI-LABS/spotify-search-lab)!
 Make a music search app using jQuery, AJAX, and the Spotify API.
 You'll be using Spotify's search endpoint to search for tracks (songs).
+Note that we ask you to submit this lab with a pull request--you can find specific directions on how to do that [here](https://github.com/SF-WDI-LABS/shared_modules/blob/master/how-to/submit-homework.md).
 2. If you finish the Spotify Lab try refactoring your racing game or read some more documentation on Nodejs.
 3. Add tests to your Spotify lab.
 Pick a function that you've written, and figure out how to test that its inputs/outputs work they way you intended.